williamhpayne/resilientstate/fr/intelligence-for-a-resilient-future/index.rst

 - Horizon Scanning: We continuously monitor the technological and geopolitical landscape to detect emerging threats and opportunities relevant to National Security, Policing, and CNI.

-- Public Policy Analysis: We analyze current and proposed legislation to understand its impact on technology deployment and market access.
+- Public Policy Analysis: We analyse current and proposed legislation to understand its impact on technology deployment and market access.

 - Trend Analysis: Using collective intelligence, we distinguish between temporary fads and structural shifts in the public sector and commercial markets.